 - Strong attention to detail and accuracy.

-- Ability to learn and apply general human resources policies using problem solving skills.
+- Ability to learn and apply general human resources policies using problem solving skills, with an agile mindset.

 - Demonstrated ability to maintain confidentiality and effectively handle highly sensitive and personal information with sound judgment, tact, and discretion.

 - Ability to consistently follow through with projects and assignments and meet deadlines.